-Source: Winter Park Utilities Division, 2023.
+Source: Winter Park Utilities Division, 2002.

-- A. Winter Park Estates Water Reclamation Facility The Winter Park Estates Water Reclamation facility operates an effluent reuse treatment plant and is permitted by the FDEP as a domestic wastewater treatment plant.
+- A. Winter Park Estates Water Reclamation Facility.
+The Winter Park Estates Water Reclamation facility operates an effluent reuse treatment plant and is permitted by the FDEP as a domestic wastewater treatment plant.
 This wastewater treatment plant (WWTP) treats a portion of the wastewater generated within the City and its utility service area.
 Other portions are treated by other wastewater treatment plants or by onsite septic tanks.
 Winter Park Estates exclusively treats wastewater collected from the City's Central Sewer System.
-The population served by Winter Park Estates is approximately 7,800. - 1.
+The population served by Winter Park Estates is estimated at 7,800, based on the FDEP renewal application submitted by the City in December 2002. - 1.
 Treatment Facilities.
-Operated as a complete mix/extended aeration treatment facility with chemical addition and tertiary filtration, the facility has a

-- design capacity for 1.15 million gallons per day (MGD) but is limited to processing .615 MGD at this time due to the capacity of currently available reclaimed water spray sites.
-Future planned expansion of reuse into residential neighborhoods will increase the disposal capacity for reclaimed water.
-In 2022, the facility treated an average of 0.477 MGD. - 2.
-Disposal An effluent storage facility consists of two holding ponds with a combined capacity of 3.2 million gallons and a 3.0 million gallon ground storage tank.
-Treated effluent is distributed for reuse as irrigation at the Cady Way athletic fields, Interlachen Golf and Country Club, Winter Pines Golf Course, Glen Haven Cemetery, and Brookshire Elementary School, all of which are located within Winter Park's corporate limits.
-Table 4-3 lists the permitted daily effluent reuse volumes that can be sent to each site in 2015.
+Operated as a complete mix/extended aeration treatment facility with chemical addition and tertiary filtration, the facility has a design capacity for 0.750 million gallons per day (MGD) but is limited to processing .615 MGD because of a lack of available onsite storage capacity and a scarcity of eligible sites for reuse irrigation.
+In 2005, the facility treated an average of .396 MGD.
+The aeration facilities are currently undergoing a 2.3 million dollars upgrade to replace the surface mechanical aerators with fine bubble diffuser type.
+After completion, pilot tests can be preformed to support aerating the treatment capacity with the State. - 2.
+Disposal.
+An effluent storage facility consists of two holding ponds and a 3.0 million gallon storage tank.
+Treated effluent is distributed for reuse as irrigation at the Cady Way athletic fields, Interlachen Golf and Country Club, Winter Pines Golf Course, and Glen Haven Cemetery, all of which are located within Winter Park's corporate limits.
+The planned future expansion of the reuse system will also include WPHS.
+Tale 4-3 lists the permitted daily effluent reuse volumes that can be sent to each site in 2006.